fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 As part of the trade mark process, you can either:

-1. pay up front; or
+1. pay in full up-front; or
-2. pay half by submitting a UK Right Start trade mark Application.
+2. pay half by submitting a UK Right Start Trade Mark Application.

-A ‘normal’ trade mark application will cost £170 for one class.
-A Right Start trade mark application will cost £200 for one class.
+A ‘normal’ Trade Mark Application will cost £170 for one class.
+A Right Start Trade Mark Application will cost £200 for one class.

 The benefit of the Right Start application is that you get a report, letting you know if the trade mark you want to register is available.
 If it’s not available, you don’t pay the balance (saving you money).
 If it is available you pay the balance.

 It costs £50 for each additional class.
 So, for example, if I want to register ‘Mr Murphy’ in the following classes a Right Start application will cost £300: